Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config.md

 - Then it detects we set an api operation timeout of 00:01:30 (interface attribute decoration)
 - Then it detects we registered another api operation timeout of 00:01:15 (fluent proper options)
 - Then it detects we set a request timeout of 00:01:00 (method attribute decoration)
+- Then it detects we registered another request timeout of 00:00:50 (fluent proper's request options)
 - Then it detects we registered another request timeout of 00:00:45 (fluent request options)

 And the winner is allways the closest one to the request call, so here 00:00:45.